-15. Invoicing
+14. Invoicing

 - a.
 KCDC will process pay applications once per month. - b.
 Suppliers are required to submit invoices within 90 days following the delivery of the goods or services.
 KCDC may deny invoices submitted after the 90-day threshold. - c.
-KCDC normally pays by electronic transfer (ACH) only.
-KCDC does not issue checks.
 Suppliers will need to set up their access to KCDC's Supplier Portal to track actual payments made. - d.
 KCDC's purchases of goods are exempt from Tennessee sales and use tax pursuant to Tennessee Code Annotated 67-6-329(a) (4) and KCDC is generally exempt from the Federal Excise tax.